 In 1990, the Amaurosis Fugaz causes were refined by the Amaurosis Fugaz Study Group, which has defined five different classes of transient monocular blindness based on its supposed cause:

-With respect to the underlying pathology to these causes (except idiopathic), some of the most frequent causes include:
+Concerning the underlying pathology of these causes (except idiopathic), some of the most frequent reasons include:

-- Atheromatous disease of the internal or ophthalmic carotid artery.
+- The atheromatous disease of the internal or ophthalmic carotid artery.

 - The temporal vasospasm.

 - Neuropathies of the eye.

 - Arteritis or giant cell vasculitis.

 - Increase the internal pressure of the skull.